This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I was there on a perfectly sunny fall day.
 One of those days just made for stepping outside and feeling the warmth of the tender sun on your skin.
 I decided to splurge and go for a cruise with Paul’s Boat Lines, which costs $22, includes a tour guide and goes for approximately 75 minutes.
 I am glad I decided to do the tour.
-With only one day in Ottawa I was able to see so much more of the city then I would have just walking.
+With only one day in Ottawa, I was able to see so much more of the city then I would have just walked.

 We cruised passed the former Embassy Row, the University of Ottawa, the sports arena and more beautiful buildings with undeniably the best views in town.
 I waved to the kayaking double, and now feel nostalgic for that Canadian friendliness.
 I sat beside a couple from Calgary and I spoke to them about the recent snowstorm – so not cool.
 It was a pleasure seeing a Canadian duo enjoy the view as much as me.
 They said they had visited a few times before but this was their first time cruising and they absolutely loved it.

 There are ‘phones’ in the gallery so you can clearly hear what is being said below.
 I thought it was ironic that the session discussed childcare and minimum wage.
 The latter being a topic I have discussed a lot since I arrived in Vancouver.
 FYI it is roughly $10 and some cents in Canada’s territories and provinces.
 Australia’s meanwhile is currently $16.87.
 So when people say Australia is expensive, we can handle it because this is the minimum we can be paid.

 Anyway, back to the topic at hand.
 It’s also worthwhile checking out the amazing interior.
 The gold accents on the balcony and the stained glass windows = woh.